I had gone to a modern trade outlet on Sunday and I was amazed to see so many new brands in FMCG space.

 This biggest trend going around in the world today is Health.

 Organic food, health shots, superfoods, gluten-free foods, baked snacks.

 And Indian consumers have also embraced this movement wholeheartedly.
 The growing awareness among people about health has made them look for the options which are healthy, free from GMO’s and pesticides.

 Consumers are becoming passionate about health and have resonated with this new idea of a gluten-free diet.

-Red wine, gluten-free snacks, flavoured water with vitamins, baked yoghurt is your new category.
+Red wine, gluten-free snacks, flavored water with vitamins, baked yogurt is your new category.

 Are companies ready to face this new customer?